-Students will be awarded a high school diploma upon satisfactory completion of the prescribed course of study (160 credits).
+Students will be awarded an adult high school diploma upon satisfactory completion of the prescribed course of study (160 credits).
 English 40 units, Mathematics (including Algebra A & B) 20 units, World Geography/Global Affairs 10 units, U.S. History 10 units, U.S. Government 5 units, Economics 5 units, Science 20 units, Fine Arts/Foreign Language 10 units, Electives 40 units.

 Credits for required courses or for electives may be awarded.
 Students must complete a minimum of 20 residency credits to receive a diploma from Pasadena City College.
 Please see a counselor.

 Responsibility for meeting the requirements and filing a petition for graduation rests with the student.
 All transcripts of prior high school and/or college work attempted must be on file for the petition to be considered.

 GED students requesting to participate in the high school graduation ceremony, must present proof of having passed at least three (3) components of the official GED exam, from an approved California Department of Education GED Testing Center.